Jeong-Dong Lee: Education

-Prof. Jeong-Dong Lee got a Bachelor, Master, and Ph.D. of Engineering at Seoul National University.
+Prof. Jeong-Dong Lee got a Bachelor's, Master, and Ph.D. in engineering at Seoul National University.

 Career

 His main research topics include firm dynamics, productivity and efficiency analysis, evolutionary economics, economics of technological change, etc.

-He published five books and edited two including “Productivity, Efficiency and Economic Growth in the Asia Pacific Region” by Springer Verlag in 2008.
-Professor Lee also published more than 70 articles in peer reviewed academic journals, such as the Economic Modelling, Industrial and Corporate Change, Energy & Environment, Energy Economics, Energy Policy, Scientometrics, Journal of Productivity Analysis, Small Business Economics, Technological Forecasting and Social Change, Applied Economics, International Journal of Industrial Organization, Technovation, Journal of the Operations Research Society, Mathematical and Computer Modeling, Asian Journal of Technology Innovation.
-He served as the Principal Coordinator for the Asia Pacific Productivity Conference (APPC) in 2006 and 2018 and as the President for Korean Productivity Association (KPA) in 2011, and the President for Korean Corporation Management Association in 2017.
+He published five books and edited two including "Productivity, Efficiency and Economic Growth in the Asia Pacific Region" by Springer Verlag in 2008.
+Professor Lee also published more than 70 articles in peer-reviewed academic journals, such as the Economic Modelling, Industrial and Corporate Change, Energy & Environment, Energy Economics, Energy Policy, Scientometrics, Journal of Productivity Analysis, Small Business Economics, Technological Forecasting and Social Change, Applied Economics, International Journal of Industrial Organization, Technovation, Journal of the Operations Research Society, Mathematical and Computer Modeling, Asian Journal of Technology Innovation.
+He served as the Principal Coordinator for the Asia Pacific Productivity Conference (APPC) in 2006 and 2018 as the President of Korean Productivity Association (KPA) in 2011, and as the President of Korean Corporation Management Association in 2017.

 He has been a Member of the National Academy of Engineers of Korea (NAEK) since 2018.
 He served as an Editor of Science and Public Policy, Oxford Journal from 2018.
 He has been active in providing consultations for the government and private sectors.